SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 From this point, you can freely chat with the LLM using the web UI, or you can use the OpenAI-compatible API that `llama-server` provides.
 I won't dig into the API itself here, i've written [a Python library](https://github.com/SteelPh0enix/unreasonable-llama) for it if you're interested in using it (i'm trying to keep it up-to-date with `llama.cpp` master, but it might not be all the time).
 I recommend looking into the [`llama-server` source code and README](https://github.com/ggerganov/llama.cpp/tree/master/examples/server) for more details about endpoints.
-What i will dig into is the configuration of the server and available LLM parameters.
+What i will dig into is the configuration of the LLM and the server.
+After that, we'll learn how to build `llama.cpp` with GPU support.

 But for now, let's play with web UI.
 On the left, we have list of conversations.
 Those are stored in browser's localStorage (as the disclaimer on the bottom-left graciously explains), which means they are persistent even if you restart the browser.
+Keep in mind that changing the host/port of the server will "clear" those.
-Current conversation is passed to the LLM as context, and the context size is limited by server settings (we will learn how to tweak it in a while).
+Current conversation is passed to the LLM as context, and the context size is limited by server settings (we will learn how to tweak it in a second).
 I recommend making new conversations often and keeping their context focused on the subject for optimal performance.

 On the top-right, we have (from left to right) "remove conversation", "download conversation" (in JSON format), "configuration" and "Theme" buttons.